freeCodeCamp/freeCodeCamp/guide/english/miscellaneous/how-to-know-who-is-in-charge-of-your-campsite-on-facebook/index.md

 ![](//discourse-user-assets.s3.amazonaws.com/original/2X/9/946354dab087e439a810937de4332ad5e231ccf2.png)

 Message this person to introduce yourself and let them know you're interested in being an admin.
 After this, go schedule your first meetup.
+Happy Coding!